nrwl/nx/docs/shared/devkit.md

 ### Schema

-A generator's schema describes the inputs--what you can pass into it.
+An executor's schema describes the inputs--what you can pass into it.
 The schema is used to validate inputs, to parse args (e.g., covert strings into numbers), to set defaults, and to power the VSCode plugin.
 It is written with [JSON Schema](https://json-schema.org/).

 ```json
 {